 Alternatively, if the entity most closely related to the beneficial owners of your client is not itself a client of your firm, you can add the ultimate beneficial owners directly as associated parties of the client in order for them to be able to be selected as CDD Candidates in the client's workflow.

 Q. I've imported a shareholder/trustee company to perform CDD and discovered it has another company as a shareholder!
 What do I do?

 Q. The second company is not one of my clients, so I cannot complete the AML compliance workflow on it.
-How do I perform CDD on the owners of the second company, so as to fulfill my obligations to perform CDD on my client company?
+How do I perform CDD on the owners of the second company, so as to fulfil my obligations to perform CDD on my client company?

-Option 1 (recommended): Even though it's not your client, we recommend importing the company on our $5 AML only subscription, this will quickly bring through the director & shareholder information and enable you to perform CDD, which can then be linked back to your client entity.
+Option 1 (recommended): Even though it's not your client, we recommend importing the company on our $5 AML-only subscription, this will quickly bring through the director & shareholder information and enable you to perform CDD, which can then be linked back to your client entity.

 Option 2: Alternatively, the owner/s of the second company can be added as an associated party of the first company, which will enable them to be selected as CDD Candidate/s in your client's AML workflow.